 Audio-Technica AT-LP1240-USBXP is a 12″ vinyl record player with a direct-drive, high-torque multipole motor.
 The anti-resonant, damped die-cast aluminum platter ensures that the motor can be both powerful and sensitive enough to suit all requirements of professional DJs.
 In addition, the turntable has excellent tracking ability and can accommodate most types of records.

-Music files are easily imported into the device through a USB cord connection.
+If you value modern functionalities, you’ll appreciate that music files are easily imported into the device through a USB cord connection.
 You’ll also have access to album artwork that you can display on the computer screen or TV monitor while playing music.

 Finally, the turntable comes with a switchable phono pre-amplifier and RCA output cables.
 Plus, it has an integrated audio interface for converting analog music to digital files through widely used computer applications like Audacity.